svolain/minishell/README.md

 Minishell

-Simplified shell that mimics bash shells behaviour.
+Simplified shell that mimics bash behaviour and it can be used with same commands as bash.

 Functionalities included:
 -redirections